 The District has accepted SPP NTC for two new 115 kV transmission lines and associated substation terminal modifications.
-The Kearney 115 kV Transmission line extends from the TechOne substation to the Tower substation in Kearney, Nebraska and is approximately 9 miles in length.
+The Kearney 115 kV transmission line extends from the TechOne substation to the Tower substation in Kearney, Nebraska and is approximately 9 miles in length.
 The second 115 kV transmission line, which is in the Scottsbluff area and extends from the Scottsbluff substation to the Victory Hill substation, is approximately 10 miles long.
 Both projects are being built to support local load growth and to relieve congestion on the transmission system.
-The projects are currently in the line-routing phase with construction activities planned to begin in November 2024 with an in-service date for both projects of May 2025.
-The expected combined cost for both projects is \$31.0 million.
-The projects will be Base Plan funded in accordance with the SPP Tariff.
+The projects are currently in the design, material procurement and easement acquisition phase with construction activities planned to begin in November 2024 with an in-service date for both projects of May 2025.
+The expected combined cost for both projects is \$38.5 million.
+The projects will be base plan funded in accordance with the SPP Tariff.
 The Annual Transmission Revenue Requirement will be determined in accordance with the SPP Tariff and allocated 1/3 to the SPP Region and 2/3 to the District's Transmission Pricing Zone.
-The District expects to recover approximately \$13.0 million of these NTC costs from other SPP members.
-The balance of \$18.0 million will be recovered through the District's transmission rates.
+The District expects to recover approximately \$15.9 million of these NTC costs from other SPP members.
+The balance of \$22.6 million will be recovered through the District's transmission rates.